andreacfromtheapp/freesound-credits/docs/CONTRIBUTING.md

 helpful, and professional.

-Short, clipped responses that give neither added context nor supporting detail ain\'t helpful nor professional.
+Short, clipped responses that give neither added context nor supporting detail ain't helpful nor professional.
 To most, such responses seem annoying and unfriendly.

 This project encourages contributors to help one another make forward progress as much as possible.
 Empowering one another to solve issues collaboratively.
-Wether you feel either doesn\'t qualify as a problem, or if you happen upon information that you feel incongruous.
+Wether you feel either doesn't qualify as a problem, or if you happen upon information that you feel incongruous.
 When commenting on an issue, explain why you feel that way.
 With supporting context.
 Willing to concede misconstruing.
 By doing so, often leads the correct outcome much faster.